DevzYash/AdmobExtension/README.md

 Click on commit button and after few minutes you will get extension in actions tab of your repository(Last Commit).

+Also drag the default AdmobInterstital Component so that this extension works properly.

 ![Actions](actions.PNG)
 ![Build](build.PNG)